thedataincubator/k8s-prophet/README.md

 1. Build Docker image
 2. Push to Docker repo (same one specified in deployment
-3. With access to cluster run `kubectl apply -f prophet.yaml`
+3. With access to cluster run `kubectl apply -f prophet.yaml

+TODO:

+- Add more options to API
+- Test`